AtmegaBuzz/stellar-vault/README.md

 ## Tech Stack

 - **Flutter**: The app is built using Flutter, providing a seamless cross-platform mobile experience.
-- **Stellar SDK**: Interstellar Wallet leverages the Stellar SDK for blockchain interactions.
+- **Stellar SDK**: stellar Vault leverages the Stellar SDK for blockchain interactions.
 - **Soroban Smart Contracts**: Used for managing tokenized discounts and other automated operations.

 ## Getting Started